Contact watchkeepers on VHF channel 11 before entering the harbour.

 It is expected that new Byelaws will be introduced to assist in the control of navigation within Whitby Harbour.
 These will cover such areas as operating vessels under the influence of drink or drugs, proceeding at a safe speed, the movement and operation of large vessels, proper mooring within the harbour and other safety-related issues.

-Pilotage at Whitby Harbour is compulsory for all vessels of more than 37 metres length overall.
+Other than fishing vessels, pilotage at Whitby harbour is compulsory for all vessels of more than 37 metres length overall.

 Pilotage can be arranged through the harbour office giving 24 hours notice where practicable.